 Regulation is not forced.
 It is invited.

-A calm, unhurried session with clear consent throughout
+A calm, unhurried session

 Touch that is light to moderate, responsive rather than prescriptive

-No pressure to speak or explain yourself
+No expectations for small talk or to explain yourself

-Space for rest, awareness, and integration
+Space for deep rest, restoring body-mind healing, and integration

 Choice around sound, silence, clothing, and positioning

-I aim to practise in a way that is trauma-aware, neuroaffirming, queer-affirming, and respectful of body diversity, including fat pride and physical differences.
-All bodies, identities, and lived experiences are welcome.
-We move at your pace, and if something does not feel right, we pause.
+I aim to practise in a way that is trauma-aware, neuroaffirming, queer-affirming, and respectful of diverse bodies and lived experiences.

 You’re welcome to book a free, initial online consultation to explore if this is suitable for you.